jasmeet1234/Cloud-File-Uploader-CLI-Tool/README.md

-# Cloud File Uploader CLI Tool
+# AWS S3 Transfer CLI Tool

 This bash-based CLI tool allows users to quickly upload files to a specified AWS S3 bucket, providing a simple and seamless upload experience.
 The tool also generates a shareable link for the uploaded file.